etlbox/etlbox.website/doks_v1.6/content/docs/blocking-transformations/pivot.md

 Mar,300,3000
 ```

-The goal is to sum `Value1` and `Value2` for each month and display the result under the respective month.
+The goal is to sum `Value1` and `Value2` for each month.
 The output will look like this:

 ```csv
 Jan,Feb,Mar